tristenkurutz/hyena-takeover/README.md

 </ol>

 ## There's a catch...
-The Linux version uses <code>gnome</code> commands to set the wallpaper, which won’t work on all Linux distributions or desktop environments.
+The Linux version uses <code>gnome</code> or <code>swww</code> commands to set the wallpaper, which won’t work on all Linux distributions or desktop environments.
 So, Linux friends may have limited support. :(